caerbannogwhite/gandalff/README.md

-## GANDALFF: Golang, ANother DAta Library For Fun 🧙‍♂️
+## GANDALFF: Golang, ANother DatAframe Library For Fun 🧙‍♂️

-Or, for short, GDL: Golang Data Library
+Or, for short, GDL: Golang Dataframe Library

 ### What is it?